rschumm/pm4quarkus/README.md

 # helloquarkus - blueprint documentation

 This is a «HelloWorld» Blueprint Project based on Quarkus.
-It covers following layers:

 To start in hot-code mode use

     quarkus dev
     mvn quarkus:dev

+To run properly, it need a working Docker or Podman environment on the Development machine.
+(If not, you have to provide a PostgreSQL Database manually)

+The Project covers following layers:

 ## PostgreSQL Database

-This project uses Dev-Services for Databases in DEV mode.
+This project uses Quarkus Dev-Services for Databases in DEV mode.

 See:
 https://quarkus.io/guides/databases-dev-services

 Production DB can be configured «normally» as described above.
 This is inspired by and using [TestContainers](https://testcontainers.com).